CFA (Chartered Financial Analyst)

 The CFA program covers ethics, quantitative methods, economics, financial reporting, corporate finance, equity, fixed income, derivatives, alternative investments, and portfolio management.
 It requires passing three progressive exams, 4,000 hours of relevant experience, and adherence to a strict code of ethics.
 The average candidate studies over 300 hours per level.

-A portfolio manager with a CFA charter demonstrates mastery across investment disciplines.
+Example: A portfolio manager with a CFA charter demonstrates mastery across investment disciplines.
 Only about 20% of candidates who start Level I ultimately earn the charter, reflecting the program's rigor.